letItCurl/JavascripInfra/readme.md

 ## Instructions :
 ```
+// clone the project and then cd into it

-//run npm install
+npm install

-//run 'npm start' to begin the show !
+npm run start

 //visit: http://localhost:6655
 ```